AliMiraftab/semantic_search_esci/README.md

 ## Approach
 The semantic search problem is formulated as a Retrieval & Re-Ranking problem, the diagram below shows the building blocks of the system.
-The prototype system is the result of three steps:
+The prototype system is based on models as the result of three steps:
 - First step: building the baseline models from the esci-data dataset repo.
 - Second step: using pre-trained models from [SentenceTransformers](https://sbert.net/) and [Huggingface](https://huggingface.co/).
   - For Retrieval: bi-encoder models